MandoDB/counter-js/README.md

 ## This is the best counter in JavaScript.
+Why ?
+Because it's simple;

 You have question ?
 I don't care.
 This is just :